hashicorp/terraform-provider-aws/website/docs/r/batch_job_definition.html.markdown

 * `container_properties` - (Optional) A valid [container properties](http://docs.aws.amazon.com/batch/latest/APIReference/API_RegisterJobDefinition.html)
     provided as a single valid JSON document.
 This parameter is required if the `type` parameter is `container`.
 * `parameters` - (Optional) Specifies the parameter substitution placeholders to set in the job definition.
-* `platform_capability` - (Optional) The platform capabilities required by the job definition.
+* `platform_capabilities` - (Optional) The platform capabilities required by the job definition.
 If no value is specified, it defaults to `EC2`.
-Jobs run on Fargate resources specify `FARGATE`.
+To run the job on Fargate resources, specify `FARGATE`.
 * `retry_strategy` - (Optional) Specifies the retry strategy to use for failed jobs that are submitted with this job definition.
     Maximum number of `retry_strategy` is `1`.
 Defined below.
 * `tags` - (Optional) Key-value map of resource tags